 In periods of declining interest rates, MHHEFA has refunded its bond obligations, reducing aggregate debt service.
 The proceeds of the refunding bonds were principally used to purchase U.S. Government securities that will provide for future payment on the debt.
-On May 23, 2013, MHHEFA issued \$64.0 million of reserve resolution bonds with an average interest rate of 4.44 percent to in-substance defease \$73.0 million of various outstanding bonds.
-The net proceeds of \$74.4 million were used to purchase U.S. Government securities that will provide for future payment on the debt.
-The economic benefits associated with the refunding inure to the respective institutions.
-At June 30, 2013 there were approximately \$163.9 million of in-substance defeased bonds remaining outstanding with respect to all advance-refunding issues within the reserve fund resolution.
+At June 30, 2014 there were approximately \$118.0 million of in-substance defeased bonds remaining outstanding with respect to all advance-refunding issues within the reserve fund resolution.

 On May 23, 2013, UMS issued \$65.3 million in revenue bonds to currently refund \$10.8 million in revenue bonds and to advance refund \$61.3 million in revenue bonds.
 UMS completed the refunding to reduce its total debt service payments over the following 22 years by \$10.5 million and to obtain economic gain (difference between the present values of the old and new debt service payments) of \$7.5 million.
 The principal amount of debt refunded through in-substance defeasance was \$72.0 million.
-The amount still outstanding at June 30, 2013 was \$61.3 million.
+The amount still outstanding at June 30, 2014 was \$48.3 million.
 Refunding proceeds of \$77.0 million were placed in an escrow account to pay the interest due on the refunded bonds and to retire the bonds on their respective maturity dates which range from fiscal year 2013 through fiscal year 2015.
-The escrow is invested to yield enough earnings to pay required future payments, which are \$66.3 million as of June 30, 2013.
-The refunding resulted in a deferred amount of refunding of \$4.8 million which represents the difference between the reacquisition price and the carrying value of the refunded bonds.
+The escrow is invested to yield enough earnings to pay required future payments, which are \$50.6 million as of June 30, 2014.
+The refunding resulted in a deferred amount of refunding of \$3.9 million which represents the difference between the reacquisition price and the carrying value of the refunded bonds.
+The unamortized portion of the deferred amount on refunding is \$3.7 million at June 30, 2014.
+This amount is included in deferred outflows.

-In periods of declining interest rates, MMBB has refunded its bond obligations, reducing aggregate debt service.
+In periods of declining interest rates, MMBB has refunded certain of its bond obligations, reducing aggregate debt service.
 Where allowed, the bank retires outstanding bonds prior to their contractual maturity.
 In other cases, the proceeds of the refunding bonds were principally used to purchase U.S. Government securities that will provide for future payment on the debt.
-During the current year, MMBB issued \$42.0 million of General Tax-Exempt Series 2012 FG Bonds consisting of \$30.2 million in tax-exempt and \$11.8 million in taxable bonds with an average interest rate of 4.65 percent and 1.57 percent; respectively, to in-substance defease \$42.7 million of various outstanding bonds with an average interest rate of 5.01 percent.
-Although the in-substance defeasance resulted in the recognition of a deferred accounting loss of approximately \$5.6 million, MMBB in effect reduced its aggregate debt service payments by approximately \$4.6 million over the next 21 years and obtained an economic gain of approximately \$4.0 million.
-Future debt service requirements were reduced \$2.4 million.
-At June 30, 2013 the remaining balances of the General Tax-Exempt Fund Group and Clean Water Revolving Loan Fund in-substance defeased bonds total approximately \$161.6 million and \$16.2 million, respectively.
+The U.S. Treasury obligations are deposited with the trustees of the in-substance defeased bonds.
+At June 30, 2014 the remaining balances of the General Tax-Exempt Fund Group in-substance defeased bonds total approximately \$132.9 million.

-For the period ended December 31, 2012, MSHA redeemed prior to maturity \$267.1 million of its Mortgage Purchase Fund Group bonds and \$1.5 million of its Housing Finance Revenue Fund Group bonds from surplus revenues and the proceeds of refunding bonds.
-Mortgage Purchase Fund losses of \$1.1 million and Housing Finance Revenue Fund Group losses of \$24 thousand were attributable to recognition of the bond discount and debt issuance expenses associated with the redeemed bonds.
+For the period ended December 31, 2013, MSHA redeemed prior to maturity \$435.1 million of its Mortgage Purchase Fund Group bonds from surplus revenues and the proceeds of refunding bonds.
+Mortgage Purchase Fund losses of \$0.7 million were attributed to recognition of the bond discount and debt issuance expenses associated with the redeemed bonds.